-- Crossing a pipeline while traveling off-road with an off-highway or private passenger vehicle up to 3/4 ton (as defined by the Traffic Safety Act) - (B) Cultivation to a depth of less than 45 cm (e.g. cultivating agricultural crops) or ground disturbance to a depth of less than 30 cm (e.g. gardening) - Operating vehicles or mobile equipment across a pipeline which are used for normal farming operations
+- (A) Crossing a pipeline off the upgraded and travelled portion of a highway or public road with the following: - A vehicle or equipment designed to minimize ground pressure - A vehicle or mobile equipment across a pipeline which is used for normal farming operations - An off-highway vehicle as defined in the Traffic Safety Act, or - A commercial vehicle or private passenger vehicle as defined in the Traffic Safety Act, having a nominal chassis rating of not greater than 2 tonnes - B Cultivation to a depth of less than 45 cm (e.g. cultivating agricultural crops) or ground disturbance to a depth of less than 30 cm (e.g. gardening)